Graduate School of Social and Political Science

 - Students can contact their Programme Director via MyEd or email.
 All Programme Directors also hold Guidance and Feedback hours at least once a week during semester time.
 Students can visit these Guidance and Feedback hours without an appointment.
 Details of staff availability will be available on their staff webpage, and will also be displayed on their office door.

-- Additional academic support is available from the Senior Personal Tutor and Deputy Director of the Graduate School for Taught programmes (email: PGTdirector.SPS@ed.ac.uk), where students can direct their queries regarding any unresolved matters with their Student Support Officer or Programme Director.
+- Additional academic support is available from the Senior Personal Tutor and Director of the PGT Teaching (email: PGTdirector.SPS@ed.ac.uk), where students can direct their queries regarding any unresolved matters with their Student Support Officer or Programme Director.